 The reality is, that these key ingredients found in our sun lotions are actually dangerous chemicals, which could potentially be doing more harm than good!

 So much damage in fact, that many of them have been taken off the market, or had their levels significantly reduced, due to possible health concerns.

-Only then can you have peace of mind, that what you’re putting on your skin is actually safe to use.
+Only then will you have peace of mind, that what you’re actually putting on your skin is safe to use.